 The transport incubator is intended for use by personnel trained in neonatal care to facilitate the movements of neonates by air or ambulance.
 The transport incubator circulates warmed air at an operator selected and controlled temperature when transporting neonatal infants to hospitals prepared for neonatal infant care.
+The transport incubator is also intended to carry equipment designed for airway management and monitoring of the neonatal infant's status.

-The International Biomedical Aviator Infant Transport Incubator with optional PulseOx (referred to herein as the incubator) provides a thermally regulated environment to support an infant's temperature requirements and has the capability to monitor vital information during transport.
+The International Biomedical Voyager Infant Transport Incubator with optional PulseOx (referred to herein as the incubator) provides a thermally regulated environment to support an infant's temperature requirements and has the capability to monitor vital information during transport.
 The pulse oximeter and oxygen monitor measure pulse rate, oxygen saturation, and oxygen concentration and allow the user to configure high and low alarm settings.
 The incubator circulates warmed air throughout the infant chamber to maintain the temperature at a user-selected setpoint.
 Chamber doors and hand ports provide quick and easy access to the infant.
 Positioning straps are provided to limit infant movement within the infant chamber.
-Two "E" cylinders for air and oxygen can be installed on the transport incubator.
+Detachable air/oxygen carts or tank modules are available which have space for up to four cylinders.
 There are no known contraindications associated with the incubator.